 If you don’t pay your closing balance in full by the due date – that is, if you only pay the minimum amount shown on your statement, make a partial payment, or don’t pay on time – you will be charged interest and lose your interest-free period.

-If you lose your interest-free period, we’ll charge interest on the unpaid balance from the day after your payment due date shown on your statement, until you repay in full.
-Any new purchases you make will incur interest from the day you make them until they are paid off.
+If you lose your interest-free period, we’ll charge interest on the unpaid balance from the day after the payment due date shown on your statement, until you repay in full.
+Losing your interest-free period means that any new purchases you make will incur interest from the day you make them until they're paid off.

-However, some types of transactions have no interest-free period, they always accrue interest from the day they are made until they are repaid in full.
-With CommBank credit cards this includes:
+Some types of transactions have no interest-free period, which means they accrue interest from the day they are made until they are repaid in full.
+With CommBank credit cards, this includes:

 - Cash advance transactions such as ATM withdrawals, money transfers and transactions considered equivalent to cash (like traveller’s cheques)

 - Balance transfers (you don’t need to pay this off to get an interest-free period on other purchases)

 Similarly, some credit cards have no interest-free periods (such as CommBank Business Low Rate credit cards).
 All transactions on these cards accrue interest from the day you make the transaction until they're paid off.

 Interest is charged to your account on the last day of your statement period.

 The easiest way to avoid paying interest is to always pay your statement’s closing balance on time, and not make any cash advances.

 If you've been paying interest on purchases, you can regain your interest-free period by: